microsoft/r-server-hospital-length-of-stay/ODBC.md

 ## Set up Connection between SQL Server and PowerBI

 Follow the instructions below to set up a connection between your SQL Server database and PowerBI.
-Perform these steps after you have created the `Campaign` database.
+Perform these steps after you have created the `{{ site.db_name }}` database.

 <ol>
 <li>	Push the <code>Windows</code> key on your keyboard</li>